TAPE BAKING, RESTORATION, TRANSFER & DIGITISING SERVICES

 We capture audio from numerous analogue devices using:

-Apple iMac running Logic Pro X or Audition
+Apple iMac Retina 5k running Logic Pro X and Audition